William Montague Ferry: Early life

 Ferry was born in Granby, Massachusetts to Noah Henry Ferry and Hannah Montague Ferry.
-Ferry did not pursue farming like his father, instead he chose a professional career, graduating at age 24 in 1821 from Union College at Schenectady, New York He attended New Brunswick Seminary and received his ordination by the New York Presbytery in 1822.
+Rather than pursuing farming like his father, Ferry chose a professional career.
+Graduating at age 24 in 1821 from Union College at Schenectady, New York, he attended New Brunswick Seminary and received his ordination by the New York Presbytery in 1822.

-In the 1820s, Ferry established a Christian mission of Native Americans on Mackinac Island.
+In the 1820s, Ferry established a Christian mission of Ojibwe natives on Mackinac Island.
 The Mission House he built there in 1825 is listed on the National Register of Historic Places and is operated as part of the Mackinac Island State Park.

 Ferry developed a flair for enterprise while serving at the mission post.
 While serving as a missionary, he contracted to have a schooner built to carry materials and provisions.
-The schooner built was named Supply.
+The schooner was named Supply.
 This ship made trips to Buffalo, Cleveland, Detroit, Chicago and Grand Haven.
 The ship made a profit and the profit went to the operation of the mission.
 The Massachusetts Mission Board determined that this enterprise thinking was in conflict with the purposes and goals of the Mackinac Mission.
 He was forced to sell the ship.